beavuck/time/HELP.md

 cp .env.example .env
 ```

-If you want to change the API Key from the current one (`swordfish`), do so in the `.env` file.
-More generally, you can
+You can change environment variables to suit your needs, specifically depending on what URLs you run this API and your
-change environment variables to suit your needs.
+other app(s) on.

 Then, install the dependencies, and run the service with: